pjjjv/app-router-dart/README.md

 ==========

 Router for Web Components.
-Mostly auto-generated Dart translation of app-router that is compatible with Polymer.dart.
+Dart translation of app-router that is compatible with Polymer.dart.

 This is still EXPERIMENTAL and untested.